ava-labs/avalanche-docs/learn/avalanche-bridge-faq.md

 #### Why are there two types of the same token?
 How can I tell which one derives from the Avalanche Bridge?

 The current-generation Avalanche Bridge \(AB\) to which this document refers is predated by a previous bridge implementation called the AEB.
 The AEB bridge and AB bridge each have their own unique token sets.
-The AEB tokens have now been deprecated in favor of the AB tokens.
+The AEB tokens have been deprecated in favor of the AB tokens.
 AB tokens have a `.e` suffix.
 While a token's name and symbol are good references to differentiate the two, the only surefire way to verify a token is the contract address.
 The AB token contract addresses can be found [here.](https://github.com/ava-labs/avalanche-bridge-resources/blob/main/avalanche_contract_address.json)

 #### Why doesn’t the newly bridged token appear in my wallet automatically?